Mold Is the Worst: How to Kill It without bleach

 Why Do I Constantly Battle Mold?

 Mold sucks.
 Not only are some people allergic to it, but it’s downright gross.
 It lurks in grout and caulk lines, making even the cleanest bathroom look dingy.
 The worst part about mold is how fast it spreads.
 One ignored little spot in the corner of a tiled shower seems harmless enough, but within a matter of days, it somehow multiplies into something much worse.
-Here’s the good news: mold can be killed and prevented without toxic chemicals or a ton of effort.
+Here’s the good news: mold can be killed and prevented without bleach or a ton of effort.

 Let’s first explain what mold is.
 WebMD defines mold like this: